 Figure 6: Depicts the spread of carbon species among sites.
 DIC is the dominant carbon species in these blackwater streams, followed by DOC, with POC rarely exceeding 1 mg/L. However, majority of water samples were taken during a dry period and may display a skewed relationship between stream carbon dynamics and discharge

-Chapter 2: The River Corridor is a Significant Source of Stream Carbon.
+Chapter 2: The River Corridor is a Significant Source of Stream Carbon